meza/trance-stack/README.md

 You will also have to go to the [variables settings][gh-variables] and add the same variable name as the one in the `.env` file.

+Next, head over to https://sentry.io/settings/account/api/auth-tokens/ and create a new token.

+Once you have the token, go to the [secrets settings][gh-secrets] and add

+- `SENTRY_AUTH_TOKEN` - the token you just created
+- `SENTRY_ORG` - the organization slug
+- `SENTRY_PROJECT` - the project slug

+We will be using these to send the source maps to Sentry so that the errors are properly mapped to the source code.

+The deployment script will automatically upload the source maps to Sentry and then remove them locally so they don't get uploaded to the environments.

 #### How to find the DSN

 First, Go to the project settings